Constraints on Genesis Cosmology from the Smeared Null Energy Condition: Introduction

 Although widely employed in theoretical models, the viability of NEC violation in the real world remains in question.
 Under the perfect-fluid assumption, NEC violation means the total energy density plus pressure becomes negative along a null direction, which allows exotic behaviors like an increase of energy density even in an adiabatically expanding universe.
 For theorists, NEC violation is often viewed unfavorably because it tends to trigger pathological instabilities, including ghost and gradient instabilities \cite{Libanov:2016kfc,Kobayashi:2016xpl}, see also \cite{Battarra:2014tga,Koehn:2015vvy,Ijjas:2016tpn}.
 It is demonstrated in the context of nonsingular cosmology that fully stable NEC violation can be constructed in ``beyond Horndeski'' theories \cite{Cai:2016thi,Creminelli:2016zwa,Cai:2017tku,Cai:2017dyi,Kolevatov:2017voe}.
 Furthermore, the NEC can notoriously be violated at the quantum level, for instance in the quantum Casimir effect \cite{Brown:1969na} and in the Hawking evaporation process (see, e.g. \cite{Kontou:2023ntd} for a recent update on this topic).
+Notably, in the cosmological context, NEC violation can also emerge from the secular growth of vacuum expectation values for self-interacting scalar fields on a de Sitter background, as derived within the framework of perturbative quantum field theory \cite{Kahya:2009sz}.

 Nevertheless, despite that the NEC may not be strictly forbidden, the physical necessity of bounding the accumulation of negative energy along null geodesics motivates the study of the averaged null energy condition (ANEC) \cite{Borde:1987qr,Klinkhammer:1991ki, Ford:1994bj,Fewster:2006uf,Graham:2007va} and the smeared null energy condition (SNEC) \cite{Freivogel:2018gxj}.
 The ANEC conjectures that the quantum expectation value of the null energy must be non-negative when averaged over an entire null (achronal) geodesic.
 Although the ANEC is well-motivated from the perspective of quantum gravity, its definition makes it a global and highly non-local concept, which limits its applicability in cosmology.
 Because cosmological NEC violation typically occur only over a finite, specific epoch, the ANEC fails to capture the local or semi-local nature of NEC violation in cosmology.